New England Patriots: Super Bowl championships

 The New England Patriots have won six Super Bowls, the league championship of the NFL.
 The franchise is tied for the most all-time with the Pittsburgh Steelers.
-The team repeated as champions between the 2003 and 2004 NFL seasons, the last club to do so among the seven franchises who have accomplished it (Green Bay Packers, Miami Dolphins, Pittsburgh Steelers (twice), San Francisco 49ers, Dallas Cowboys, and the Denver Broncos).
-Between 2001 and 2004, the Patriots became the second team in NFL history (after the Dallas Cowboys) to win three Super Bowls in four years (2001, 2003, 2004), and are also the last franchise to have achieved it.
+The team repeated as champions between the 2003 and 2004 NFL seasons, they are only among eight NFL franchises to accomplish the feat.
+Between 2001 and 2004, the Patriots became the second team in NFL history to win three Super Bowls in four years (2001, 2003, and 2004).

 AFC championships

 The Patriots have won eleven AFC Championships, the record for the most conference championships all-time in the NFL.

 Division championships

 The Patriots have won 22 Division Championships, which is second place for the most all-time behind the Pittsburgh Steelers and Dallas Cowboys, who are tied in first with 24.
 One of these divisional titles was won in the AFL in the AFL East (1963), the rest were won in the AFC East of the NFL.